EmileBedard/cart253/Projects/mod-jam/modjam_plan.md

 ### latest idea based on the new wood frog theme

-same enfing basically but we are ditching the light rays. will add a snow veil to the whole screen and write out that it's winter, the frog froze and maxed out the glycogen needed to survive winter in icecube mode haha. still need scoring system to be frog moving up. still need the game state to change and the displaying of the text, though, it'll be different.
+same ending basically but we are ditching the light rays. will add a snow veil to the whole screen and write out that it's winter, the frog froze and maxed out the glycogen needed to survive winter in icecube mode haha. still need scoring system to be frog moving up. still need the game state to change and the displaying of the text, though, it'll be different.

 > To do:
-- build the scoring system before, this will let me use the fact that the frog is out of bounds to tell if the game is finished or not
+- X build the scoring system before, this will let me use the fact that the frog is out of bounds to tell if the game is finished or not
-- add the "game finished" game state
+- X add the "game finished" game state
-- add text to display victory
+- X add text to display victory
 - ~~maybe some kind of effect ?
 I'm thinking of light rays rotating to signify that the summit/heaven was reached~~

 ### 3. Scoring system